 how could he have forgotten? maybe there was something right here in his office she might like? the furrows on his forehead deepened. but what did maya like? he realised, he hadn’t a clue. as he cogitated furiously, his eyes scanned his office looking for something he could give her, it didn’t occur to him even for a second that he may not find anything appropriate in his cluttered office, if only he’d have contacted one of the COMMERCIAL CLEANING SERVICES & CONTRACTOR LONDON has to offer, he might’ve been able to find a present much quicker in an organized office instead of having to look through all of this messy clutter.

-the walls were covered with charts and the long white board. this always confused me because i’ve seen people convert a whole wall into an erasable “white board” with a product like this paint you can find at Writey or elsewhere online, this probably would have made the place look a little cleaner. his desk wasn’t much tidier either, upon it sat his laptop amid papers and stationery, on one side there was a table lamp, near its base lay his revolver, still loaded. the desk aside, there were heaps of files deposited on shelves. in most modern office environments, this setup would be lambasted. many offices make use of software similar to FilecenterDMS in order to make sure that all documents are managed safely and appropriately. the entire notion that once you were electronically connected it would make way for a paperless office an obvious fantasy. beside, certain things just could not be filed away in computers. nikhil had come across enough hackers by now to know nothing really was safe out there, encrypted in cyberspace. good old fashioned cardboard and paper files kept in a safe close by was still the best way to keep secrets, secret.
+the walls were covered with charts and the long white board. this always confused me because i’ve seen people convert a whole wall into an erasable “white board” with a product like this paint you can find at Writey or elsewhere online, this probably would have made the place look a little cleaner. his desk wasn’t much tidier either, upon it sat his laptop amid papers and stationery, on one side there was a table lamp, near its base lay his revolver, still loaded. the desk aside, there were heaps of files deposited on shelves. in most modern office environments, this setup would be lambasted. many offices make use of software similar to FilecenterDMS in order to make sure that all documents are managed safely and appropriately. the entire notion being that once you were electronically connected it would make way for a paperless office. however, he thought that certain things just could not be filed away in computers. nikhil said he had come across enough hackers by now to know nothing really was safe out there, encrypted in cyberspace. good old fashioned cardboard and paper files kept in a safe close by was still the best way to keep secrets, secret.

 he sighed and shook his head slightly, his spare lithe frame remained tense. it was evident there was nothing here for maya.